Aug 10, 2019

-After being delayed multiple times for a number of years, ICD-10 is finally set to be implemented on October 1 st, 2015.
-It is the 10th revision of the ICD, a medical classification list created by the World Health Organization (WHO).
-Upon its release, ICD-10 will allow for 68,000 billing codes (compared to merely 13,000 under ICD-9) and is required for everyone covered by the Health Insurance Portability Accountability Act (HIPAA).
+ICD-10 is the 10th revision of the ICD, a medical classification list created by the World Health Organization (WHO).
+ICD-10 allows for 68,000 billing codes (compared to merely 13,000 under ICD-9) and is required for everyone covered by the Health Insurance Portability Accountability Act (HIPAA).

-While ICD-10 brings a number of much-needed alterations and additions, there are also a number of new codes to be implemented that, to put it lightly, are rather strange.
-Yes, they describe specific situations that could potentially be very serious, regardless of how unlikely they are to transpire.
-And while we do recognize the gravity of the codes, it’s certainly ok to poke a little fun at them every now and then.
-Please note, we are in no way belittling the seriousness of these specific situations, but merely finding the humor in the strangeness of their codes.
+While ICD-10 brought a number of much-needed alterations and additions, there are also a number of codes that, to put it lightly, are rather strange.
+They describe specific situations that could potentially be very serious, regardless of how unlikely they are to transpire.
+And while we do recognize the gravity of the codes, we have come across some that have very interesting and even humorous names.
+Please note, we are in no way belittling the seriousness of these specific situations, but merely finding the humor in these unique names.